sebkoller/jaxws-jpa-example/README.md

 This application demonstrates an SOAP Web with JAX-WS and JPA.

-The application is configured to run on a WildeFly instance with a Postgres datasource.
+It is configured to run on a WildeFly instance with a Postgres datasource.

 # Installation